apertamono/nerdy-naming-schemes/README.md

 # Thematic lists of names

-This is a collection of thematic word lists that you could use to name a dozen or a few hundred files, servers or children if it doesn't matter what they're called.
+This is a collection of thematic word lists that you could use to name a dozen servers or a few hundred files if it doesn't matter what they're called.
 And there may be other use cases I've never heard of.
 I prefer lists that are ordered naturally, e.g. by size, so that you don't have to use alphabetical order every time.
+Most of these lists contain some diacritics and special characters; it's an international collection.
+Besides general comments at the top, names are not explained, so you can copy a whole list at once, and use it to assign names automatically.

 ## Overview of themes